Product Description of Carborex®MS – Biogas Upgrading to Biomethane

-Multistage vs Single stage
+Multistage vs. Single Stage

-Liquefied Natural Gas
+Liquefied Natural Gas (LNG)

-Carborex®LNG in four steps
+Carborex®LNG in Four Steps

-Up to 30 tons per day
+Up to 30 Tons Per Day

 While the technology by DMT guarantees a H2O-free, CO2-poor gas stream at high pressure, the liquefaction cycle can harness these same advantages into increasing its own efficiency and eliminating quality related operational risks.
 The result is a low-cost flexible process, available and scalable up to 30 tons per day which offers a varying degree of integration of the upgrading and liquefaction steps.